Modern Slavery Statement for Landscapers Blackheath

 Responsible Operations and Worker Protection

-Workplace vigilance and worker protection in landscaping operations Our internal controls are designed to reduce risk at every stage of delivery.
+A person wearing light green gardening gloves is planting vibrant marigold flowers in a small wooden container placed on a well-maintained grassy lawn.
+The flowers display bright shades of orange, yellow, and red, creating a colourful contrast against the lush green foliage.
+The garden scene suggests a neat, cultivated outdoor space, possibly in a front or back garden in Blackheath, with a focus on flower planting and gardening maintenance.
+The soil around the flowers appears fresh and moist, indicative of recent planting activity managed by professional landscaping services, such as those offered by Landscapers Blackheath.
+The lighting suggests a natural, possibly sunny day, providing a warm outdoor environment suitable for gardening work.
+Our internal controls are designed to reduce risk at every stage of delivery.
 We verify right-to-work documentation, use clear written terms of engagement, and avoid arrangements that could create debt bondage or exploitative dependency.
 Managers are trained to recognise indicators such as poor living conditions, overlong hours, restricted communication, or third-party control over wages.
 We also encourage an open culture in which workers are treated fairly and with dignity.
 The statement applies to our permanent staff, temporary workers, contractors, and any sub-tier suppliers supporting landscaping services in Blackheath.

 As part of our broader governance, we review procurement decisions to ensure that cost pressures never override ethical standards.
 We understand that modern slavery can be hidden and complex, which is why we take a careful and informed approach rather than relying on assumptions.
 This helps strengthen our resilience and ensures that our business practices remain aligned with our values.